Frequently Asked Questions

 You are required to submit the following materials:

 - Research Proposal - 700-1,000 words (not including references and citations);

 - Education and Background Statement - 500-700 words describing your personal background and contributions to diversity and equal opportunity through your academic career;

 - Writing sample - sample publication or unpublished paper, please limit to 35 pages (not including references and citations).

-You are also required to find a mentor who will be willing to provide you with a letter of support, and who will be willing to request a letter of support from their department chair.
+*You are required to find a mentor who will be willing to provide you with a letter of support, and who will be willing to request a letter of support from their Department Head.

 Q: May I apply to both Carnegie Mellon's and the University of California President's Postdoctoral Fellowship programs?